s

 Recovery Coefficient (CT)

-Calibrated Air Temperature (Tc) [oF] [oC]
+Indicated Air Temperature (IAT) [oF] [oC]

 Mach Number (M)

-Enter any two fields on the upper portion orthree fields on the lower portion then press "Eval" on that portion for any
+Enter any two fields in white on the upper portion, three in the middle, or two fields on the lower portion then press "Eval"

 Note 1: If you don't know the recovery coefficient set it to 1.0.